Question from my followers:

 Despite these detrimental behaviors John Gottman identifies solutions or "antidotes" to these four relationship risk factors that can help couples who are on the brink.
 These antidotes offer solutions to reduce fighting and improve communication with your partner.

 If you or someone you love is experiencing trouble in their romantic relationships please visit www.TherapywithRaquel.com for more information.
-Raquel Buchanan is an associate of marriage and family therapy (MFTA #85262) with The Center for Counseling and Education.
+Raquel Buchanan is a Licensed Marriage and Family Therapist (LMFT #118976) in Palm Springs California.
 Raquel offers counseling and therapy to individuals, families, and children.
-She is supervised by David Caulfied (LMFT #14452).

 Raquel Buchanan is a mental health profession in southern California who blogs about life and relationships.
 Raquel is on a mission to spread awareness about the impact of violence, abuse, and trauma.